mufasa101/dogbreed-aug/README.md

 ## **5. Running the Project**

 1. **Ensure Kaggle Credentials**
-   - You must have a `kaggle.json` file uploaded and permissions set so `kagglehub` can download.
+   - Group 6 must have a `kaggle.json` file uploaded and permissions set so `kagglehub` can download.

 2. **Install Requirements**
    ```bash